Is there a fee associated with using MentorMatch?

 I have feedback on how the program works, how do I let you know?

 We welcome feedback, especially since this is a new program!
-Please email Laura Cobb, Member Engagement Manager, with any feedback or ideas!
+Please email Lauren Simonetti, Student & Member Engagement Specialist, with any feedback or ideas!

 Can I have more than one mentee?